hughker/magicCookies/README.md

 - Rewrites all `/collections/all` links to `/collections/PreviousCollectionHandle` (see [Caveats](#caveats))

 ## What does it do?
-If you'd like to have your customer return from your cart to the collection page they added a product from, this should do the trick.
+If you'd like to have your Customer return from their Cart to the Collection page they lst visited, this will do the trick.

 ## Installation
-All you have to do is include the following code at the bottom of your `theme.liquid` for example:
+Add the following include at the bottom of your `theme.liquid` Template:
 ```html
 {% include 'magicCookies' %}
 ```

 ---

-Here's a peak of the code inside the snippet:
+Here's a peek at the code inside the Snippet:
 ```html
 {% case template %}
   {% when 'collection' %}